By Melissa Uhles

 Do you keep your lists from the year before?
 I'd love to know.

+A smart back-to-school shopping tip is to use used supplies.
 It’s been my experience, that at the end of each school year they send home all the supplies that the kiddos had at their desk.
 These items live at our craft table all summer but there are a few things that are pretty newish that I’ll re-use.
 That cuts down on what I buy.

 This year my son had pencils, erasers, scissors and a pencil box that can go back with him in the fall.
 In addition, his back-pack and lunch sack are in good shape for another year.